Unity, Maine

 Unity is a town in Waldo County, Maine, United States.
 The population was 2,292 at the 2020 census.
+It contains the census-designated place of the same name.
 The town is the service center for the northern portion of Waldo County.
-Outside of Waldo county, it is best known as the home of the Maine Organic Farmers and Gardeners Association, its Common Ground Country Fair and Unity College.
+Outside of Waldo County, it is best known as the home of the Maine Organic Farmers and Gardeners Association, its Common Ground Country Fair and former home of Unity College.

 Unity College was founded in 1965 to offset the economic effects of the declining chicken farming industry.
-As of 2007, the college is the town's largest employer.
+As of 2007, the college was the town's largest employer.
+In 2020, the college announced a significant shift in its educational model, moving to a hybrid learning system that led to a reduction in staff by 15%.
+As of 2024, the original Unity campus is largely vacant, with only about 50 students using the facilities at any given time.

 History

 When originally settled by Quakers, the town was known as Twenty-Five Mile Pond Plantation.
 The name came from its being located on a pond twenty-five miles from Fort Halifax in Winslow.
 The name was changed to Unity upon incorporation as a town in 1804.
 In 1898, the Village School was opened.
-It remained in operation until 1953 when it closed and a new elementary school was built.
+It remained the largest grade school in Unity until 1953 when a new elementary school was built.

 In 1996, the Maine Organic Farmers and Gardeners Association (MOFGA) purchased 200 acres of land in Unity, where it is now based.
 The MOFGA-run Common Ground Country Fair moved with the organization and annually brings more than 50,000 visitors to the town.

 During 2008–2009, eight Amish families moved into the community.
 They belong to the "Michigan Amish Churches", an Amish affiliation that is more open to outsiders than most other Amish affiliations.